maplight/votersedge-voting-info/voting-info/states/ca/state-all-elections/en/voting-basics/presidential-primary-election.md

 - Peace and Freedom Party
 - Republican Party

 **If you want to change your party registration before the primary,** then you **should** [re-register](http://registertovote.ca.gov/) and select that party.
-The last day to re-register to vote is Tuesday, February 18, 2020. **NEW** Even if you miss that deadline, with [Same-Day registration and voting](#menu-item-missed-the-voter-registration-deadline-you-can-still-register-and-vote), you may now change your party registration all the way through Election Day and vote with a provisional ballot.
+The last day to re-register to vote is Monday, October, 2020. **NEW** Even if you miss that deadline, with [Same-Day registration and voting](#menu-item-missed-the-voter-registration-deadline-you-can-still-register-and-vote), you may now change your party registration all the way through Election Day and vote with a provisional ballot.

 You can always re-register again after the primary as either a “No Party Preference” voter or with any political party.